opnfv/functest/docs/testing/user/configguide/configguide.rst

                         tests are activated under Jenkins CI control.
                         It enables the correlation of test results, which
-                        are independently pushed to the results datbase from different Jenkins jobs.
+                        are independently pushed to the results database from different Jenkins jobs.
                         DO NOT USE THIS OPTION IN MANUAL TEST SCENARIOS.
   <DebugTraceValue> = "true" or "false"